Listen to this:

 - Tier I account: This is the default account of the scheme.
 Upon registration, opening this account is compulsory.Withdrawals in this account have restrictions.
 Under section 80C and 80CCD of the Income Tax Act, 1961, you can avail a tax exemption of up to Rs.
 1.5 lakhs.The minimum contribution here is Rs.
 1000 per annum.

-- Tier II account: This is a voluntary account under which allows its holders to invest and withdraw their funds from the investment schemes of NPS, with no extra charges.
+- Tier II account: This is a voluntary account that allows its holders to invest and withdraw their funds from NPS’s investment schemes with no extra charges.
 Unlike a Tier I account, this account has a tax exemption of up to Rs.
-1.5 lakhs that is only available for Government employees.
+1.5 lakhs are only available for government employees.
 There is no minimum contribution or balance required on this account.

 Who can join NPS?

-An Indian citizen between the age of 18-65 years, whether resident or non-resident, can join National Pension Scheme either as an individual or as an employer-employee group subject to KYC documentation and submission of relevant information.
+An Indian citizen between the ages of 18 and 65, whether resident or non-resident, can join the National Pension Scheme either as an individual or as an employer-employee group subject to KYC documentation and submission of relevant information.

 Once you have attained 60 years of age, you cannot further contribute to the NPS accounts.